-We finally caught up with one of the newest - and youngest - world record holder from the Marathon Des Sables 2017 in support of Walking with the Wounded - Oscar Daglish.
+We finally caught up with the newest - and youngest - world record holder from the Marathon Des Sables 2017 in support of Walking with the Wounded - Oscar Daglish.

 In April, he was part of a team of 24 that braved what's known as the 'toughest foot race on earth' to raise funds for Walking With The Wounded who support veterans in regaining independence with new careers.
 The Marathon Des Sables (MDS) is a multi-stage adventure through an inhospitable environment and that is only part of what makes this race the stuff of legends.